 Imagine getting paid to tell a company their checkout button is in the wrong place, their font is unreadable, and their homepage loads like it’s 2003.
-That’s not a fantasy — that’s a real job category, and thousands of people get paid to test websites every day without writing a single line of code.
+At Smart Remote Gigs, we know this isn’t a fantasy.
+Thousands of people get paid to test websites every day without writing a single line of code, and we wanted to find the absolute best platforms for you.

-We signed up for the top five testing platforms and ran them side by side for 30 days.
-Most are what I’d call “beer money” — $10 here, $20 there, whenever a test happens to be available.
-But two specific platforms paid out up to $60/hour for detailed bug reports when we hit the right test types.
+We signed up for the top testing sites and ran them side by side for 30 days.
+Most are what we call “beer money,” but a few specific platforms paid out up to $60/hour for detailed bug reports.
 The difference between those two categories is what this guide is about.

 We’re filtering out the survey scams, the points-for-prizes nonsense, and the “give us your opinion for a $2 Amazon gift card” offers.
 What’s left are the legitimate QA platforms that pay real cash into real accounts for real feedback.